MasterVito/SwS/README.md

 ## 2. Problem Synthesis
 The sampling accuracy of problems at each step is also stored in the model checkpoint path.
 You can compute and summarize these accuracies following the format in the <a href="record"><b>record</b></a> folder.

-Given the recorded problems with low learning efficiency, we begin by extracting key concepts from the recorded problems using the LLaMA-3.3-70B-Instruct model:
+Given the recorded problems with low learning efficiency, we begin by extracting key concepts from the recorded problems using the <a href="https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct"><b>Llama-3.3-70B-Instruct</b></a>  model:

 ```
 bash scripts/synthesis/step1_concepts_extraction.sh
 ```

-Next, the extracted concepts are encoded into embeddings using the LLaMA-3.1-8B model:
+Next, the extracted concepts are encoded into embeddings using the <a href="https://huggingface.co/meta-llama/Llama-3.1-8B"><b>Llama-3.1-8B</b></a>  model:

 ```
 bash scripts/synthesis/step2_concepts_encoding.sh